Leosallin/PasswordGenerator/README.md

 This is an app that generate random passwords for multiple uses.

-Coded in python
+Coded in python.

-Exed with pyinstaller
+Exed with pyinstaller.

 ===============================================